11 Ideas for Living on Social Security Alone

 But, let’s face it, most people simply don’t have anything close to a million dollars for retirement.

 For most people, anything resembling $1 million is an unattainable goal.
-In fact, according to the Government Accountability Office, the average retirement savings for Americans ages 55-64 is $104,000.
-At this level of savings, you are living almost entirely on Social Security.
+According to Federal Reserve SCF data, the average retirement savings for Americans ages 60–64 is $221,450.
+This level of savings — spread over a 30-year retirement — is close to living on Social Security alone.

-In a 2015 report by the Federal Reserve, “Report on the Economic Well-Being of U.S. Households in 2014,” many survey respondents said that they are not accomplishing any savings for retirement.
-The report explains, “31 percent have no retirement savings or pension.”
+In a report by the Federal Reserve, “Report on the Economic Well-Being of U.S. Households,” many survey respondents said that they are not accomplishing any savings for retirement.
+The report finds that “31 percent have no retirement savings or pension.”

-More of the people surveyed plan to depend on Social Security, and the number goes up with age.
-Where people under 30 typically show little confidence in Social Security, 92 percent of people over 60 plan for or already receive Social Security benefits.
+Most of the people surveyed plan to depend on Social Security, and the number goes up with age.
+While people under 30 typically show little confidence in Social Security, 92 percent of people over 60 plan for or already receive Social Security benefits.